sarahyasser/LibraryManagementSystem/README.md

 Both librarians and patrons can log in and register to access their respective functionalities.
 The application uses JWT (JSON Web Token) for authentication and role-based authorization to control access to different features.

+Swagger is available at `http://localhost:8080/swagger-ui/index.html#/` after running the project successfully.

 ## Prerequisites

 - **Java Development Kit (JDK)**: Ensure Java 17 SDK is installed on your machine.